This post may contain affiliate links. Read the full disclosure here.

 Ok, I can’t find that information.
 Presumably they change the VOCs into something else.

 Although I did read that apparently the plastic plant pots a lot of plants are potted in release more VOCs than the plants can absorb.
 Great.
 Terracotta it is then.

 Here is a list of house plants that are good for removing VOCs from your home that won’t kill your cat if it munches on them.
 THAT BEING SAID any animal would probs get a dicky tummy if they ate the whole thing.
 Similarly, your dog may not necessarily drop down dead if it has a mouthful of monstera.

 I’d just keep the two apart as much as I can.

 Seriously, spider plants are the fucking best.
-They’re powerhouses when it comes to eating VOCs AND they take as much neglect as you can throw at them.
+They’re powerhouses when it comes to eating VOCs in comparison to other plants AND they take as much neglect as you can throw at them.
 Non-toxic, but I wouldn’t let my bunny eat it.